 Alternatively, a young person who has substantial healthcare needs and routinely surpasses their deductible may also be a strong candidate for an HSA.
 Someone in this situation will spend a lot of money on healthcare each year, whether they have a low premium and high deductible or the reverse.
 An HSA at least allows them to reap some tax advantages for some of those dollars.
 But someone in this situation does need to think strategically about whether an HSA is the right fit.

 There are also some eligibility requirements.
 In addition to having a high-deductible health plan, you must be younger than 65 and not be a dependent on someone else’s most recent tax return.
 Your high-deductible plan may be the only health coverage you have.
 If you’re covered by your spouse’s insurance plan, for example, you’re ineligible for an HSA.
 Does an HSA make sense as a savings vehicle for you?
 Sachetta Callahan is here to help you make the financial decisions that align you with your goals.
-Contact Sachetta Callahan to learn more.
+Contact Sachetta, LLC to learn more.